Nemanja Miletić (footballer, born July 1991): Partizan

 On 7 June 2016, Miletić signed a four-year deal with Partizan for a transfer fee of €260,000.
 He chose the number 26 jersey.
 He made his league debut for Partizan on 10 August 2016, playing the full 90 minutes in a 0–2 away win over his former club Javor Ivanjica.
 On 11 September 2016, Miletić scored his first goal for Partizan in 0–2 away win against Borac Čačak.
 On 9 September 2017, Miletić scored in a 3–0 victory over Mladost Lučani.
 Miletić also scored in a 2–0 victory over Radnik Surdulica.

 Ufa

 On 26 February 2021, he signed a long-term contract with Russian Premier League club Ufa.
 Miletić left Ufa on 30 May 2022 following its relegation from the Russian Premier League.

 Return to Javor

 On 20 December 2022, Miletić returned to Javor Ivanjica on a one-year deal.

 International career

 Miletić was called up to the Serbia national football team by coach Slavoljub Muslin in September 2016, making his international debut in a friendly 3–0 loss to Qatar.
-He also received a call-up for a friendly match against United States, playing the full 90 minutes in a 0–0 away draw in San Diego on 29 January 2017.
+He also received a call-up for a friendly match against the United States, playing the full 90 minutes in a 0–0 away draw in San Diego on 29 January 2017.